Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 Where to enjoyAutumn Colourwithout a car

 Sunlight slanting through fiery maples, woodland walks under golden beeches, bronze and ochre forests reflected in a misty lake… autumn colour is one of the compensations for approaching winter (along with fireside pints in country pubs).
 This guide to car-free autumn trips kicks off with Westonbirt, Forestry England’s awe-inspiring arboretum in Gloucestershire (with thanks to John Ealing for the picture above of the famous Westonbirt maples).
-With kids: don’t miss the tree-fringed pathways round Great Missenden, home of the Roald Dahl museum (see 9 below).
+With kids: don’t miss the tree-fringed pathways round Great Missenden, home of the newly-reopened Roald Dahl museum (see 9 below).

 1. Westonbirt Arboretum, Gloucestershire